 - the rise in the adult minimum wage from $20.00 to $21.20 (effective from 1 April 2022)

 - general annual adjustments to benefits and New Zealand Superannuation rates (effective from 1 April 2019)

 - collective agreements in teaching and healthcare occupations.

-This information only covers income from wages and salaries earned for someone's MAIN job.
+This information only covers income from wages and salaries, self-employment, and government transfers.